clairedubin/MIDASv3_database_build_nf/README.md

 ## Overview

-This Nextflow pipeline is designed to create a custom database for use with the MIDAS profiling tool.
+This Nextflow pipeline is designed to create a custom database for use with MIDAS (version 3).

 ## Installation

 1. [Install nextflow](https://www.nextflow.io/docs/latest/install.html).
 This pipeline has been tested on Nextflow versions 23.10.0 and 24.10.5.
 2. [Update nextflow.config](https://www.nextflow.io/docs/latest/config.html) for your system or HPC.
 The included nextflow.config file is specific to the developer's HPC (SGE) and will not work for other systems.
-3. Install the Eggnog database.
+3. Install the EggNOG, geNomad, and ResFinder databases.
-4. Update the params.json file with paths to the database installations.
+5. Update the params.json file with paths to the database installations.
-5. Test nextflow installation.
+6. Test nextflow installation.

 ## Inputs